Back to School 2020 - 2021 Guide

 The Student Assignment office is located in the district's Administration Building, 301 Fourth St. SW, Largo.
-Families can receive assistance by visiting the Student Assignment office or calling the office at (727) 588-6210.Learn more about how to prepare your child for kindergarten by watching this prepare for kindergarten video.
+Families can receive assistance by calling the office at (727) 588-6210.Up-To-Date Phone and Email Contact Information

 Learn more about social services that the district makes available to students and families by watching this social services video.